codeoz-com/codeoz-code-convention/plugin_and_module_naming.md

+**IMPORTANT** - This documentation moved to 'docs' folder in 'codeoz/php-lib' repository

 ## Defines
 Plugin/Module defines, following examples are for a **Plugin** called "Multistore and Inventory", and **Module** called "Template A"
 ```